nichtich/ditaa-markdown/README.md

 available at <http://johnmacfarlane.net/pandoc/>.
 It comes with several extensions of markdown markup syntax.
 All these programs are licensed under GPL.

-*ditaa-markdown* is a simple Perl script to preprocess and convert ditaa diagrams embedded in pandoc's markdown syntax.
+*ditaa-markdown* is a simple, dirty Perl script to preprocess and convert ditaa diagrams embedded in pandoc's markdown syntax.

 ~~~~~ {.ditaa}